LauraHingley/CrowdHailer.github.io/_drafts/2015-10-15-handling-errors-in-elixir.md

 - Some functions simply return `nil` or `:error` instead of a tuple and a reason.
 - Some functions can't fail so just return a value.
 As in my original tweet, adding 2 numbers always works and so `2 + 2` will only return `4`.
-- Some functions borrow a Ruby convention and have functions that can throw errors end with  an exclamation mark.
+- Some functions borrow a Ruby convention and have functions that can throw errors and end with an exclamation mark.

 ### A problem to solve